MiDataInt/midataint.github.io/_docs/registry/00_index.md

 {% include table-of-contents.md %}

-We are please to provide the public service of listing MDI tools suites we have been made aware of, below.
+We are please to provide the public service of listing MDI tools suites we have been made aware of.

 ## Security notice
 Be advised that people with malicious intent